 Archaeological Museum & Mitreo

 A visit to Santa Maria Capua Vetere was a great day trip from Napoli.
-Train cancellations happen.
-Just something to keep in mind if you visit.
-We almost missed the last train out of town.

 Hike Mount Vesuvius Where Spartacus Once Took Refuge

+For our next Spartacus inspired adventure we decided to hike Mount Vesuvius.
 Spartacus and his men took refuge in Mount Vesuvius.
 It was also the site of the first battle for the Third Servile War with Spartacus and his men against the Roman army in 73 BC.
-Years later Mount Vesuvius erupted destroying the city of Pompeii in AD 79.

 There were porta potties and a small gift shop at the drop – off.
 The driver will let you know when your bus is leaving, so judge your hike time accordingly.
+If you miss your bus you’ll need to walk 20 minutes down a winding road to catch the city bus.

 When you think you’ve reached the top, a sign will remind you that you haven’t reached it quite yet.
 The volcano is active and the smell of sulfur permeates the hike.
+Even in October it was pretty warm here.

 When you reach the top there is another souvenir shop.
 You can also order a glass of wine and take in the incredible view of Napoli and the coast.
+Pretty cool to drink wine at the top of Mount Vesuvius.
+Just remember you can’t miss your bus and it takes a little longer to walk down when you’re tipsy.

 Appian Way

-If you are fan of Spartacus you will know that thousands of Spartacus’ men were crucified along the infamous Appian Way that connected Capua to Rome.
+If you are fan of Spartacus you will know that thousands of Spartacus’ men were crucified along the infamous Appian Way that connected ancient Capua to Rome.

-This is how we (kind of) walked in Spartacus’footsteps.
+This is how we (kind of) walked in Spartacus’ footsteps.
 It was an amazing journey.